-Top-rated breweries: Uinta Brewing Co., Epic Brewing Co.
+Top-rated brewery: Epic Brewing

-Top-rated breweries: Alchemist Brewery, Hill Farmstead Brewery
+Top-rated brewery: Hill Farmstead

-Top-rated brewery: 3 Stars Brewing Co.
+Top-rated brewery: The Veil Brewing Co.

-West VirginiaMountain State Brewing Co. (address and info)
+West VirginiaMountain State Brewing Co.

 Top-rated brewery: Bridge Brew Works

 There just aren't a whole lot of breweries in West Virginia (probably because it seems like a huge pain in the ass to brew beer there), but Mountain State Brewing has managed to open two brewpubs and a brewing facility in a town of about 600 people.
 That's doing yeoman's work to promote locally made craft beer in a state that doesn't seem to want the business.
 It's also possible that every man and woman over 21 in Thomas, WV works at the brewery.
-Even more impressively, the brewery isn't content to simply put its beers on draft -- it cans plenty of beers, including the Seneca IPA, the blonde ale Cold Trail, and the Miner's Daughter oatmeal stout.
+Even more impressively, the brewery isn't content to simply put its beers on draft -- it cans plenty of beers, including the Seneca IPA, the blonde ale Cold Trail, and the Miner's Daughter oatmeal stout. -- AK

 Top-rated brewery: New Glarus Brewing